Animal Farm

 0/5

-This film contains no sexual content or nudity.
-The focus is on the political and social themes.
+This film does not contain any sexual content or nudity.
+The focus is on the political allegory rather than romantic themes.

 Violence & Gore